ormux/the-sensor-db/README.md

 <h3 align="center">Description</h3>

 This is based on my implementation of SQLIA vulnerable web app called 'The Gadget Shop'.
 With the titles and database renamed to 'sensors', to fit the context of IoT Security.
-For the purposes of project demonstration for my supervisors.
+For the purposes of project demonstration to my supervisors.

 <h3 align="center">Instructions</h3>